coderbee/DeepLearningCourse/Notes.md

 ### Week3

  - Hyperparameter tuning: Use random points in the hyperparameter space, go from coarse to fine.
 This way each dimention gets to see many values reflected in the various random points.
+ - Use the approproate scale while sampling hyperparameters.
+For eg it might be beneficial to choose a logarithmic scale for alpha, beta
+ - *Train many models in parallel* if you have the time/computation, with different hyperparameters